Blaqadonis/human_action_recognition_app/README.md

 For educative purposes, I am using the test data for offline batch deployment.

-Deployment is currently scheduled to run every month at 00:00.
+Deployment is currently scheduled to run every month at midnight.
 However, you can edit the scheduled date to whenever you wish the deployment to be done.

 To do this, open  ```batch_deploy.py``` with a text editor and adjust the CRON digits.